-A specified set of criteria used for targeting a campaign.
-Only visitors who meet the criteria see the content of a campaign targeted to that segment.
-Some segments are reusable across multiple campaigns and other are specific to a campaign.
+A specified set of criteria used for targeting an activity.
+Only visitors who meet the criteria see the content of an activity targeted to that segment.
+Some segments are reusable across multiple activities and others are specific to an activity.

 A report filter used to display reports related to a specific segment.

-A campaign that compares two or more experiences against the success metrics you specify so you can choose the experience that is most likely to provide the results you want.
+An activity that compares two or more experiences against the success metrics you specify, so you can choose the experience that is most likely to provide the results you want.

 time on site

-An engagement type that represents the time spent in the visit (in seconds) from the point the visitor sees the campaign's first display mbox to the load of the final page in the session with an mbox.
+An engagement type that represents the time spent in the visit (in seconds) from the point the visitor sees the activity's first display mbox to the load of the final page in a session with an mbox.

 A visitor is any person who accesses your site.
-A visitor is evaluate against activity criteria to determine whether the visitor is included in an activity.
-See entrant.
+A visitor is evaluated against activity criteria to determine whether the visitor is included in an activity.
+See entrant .

 Visual Experience Composer